jacopo-j/WebXDownloader/README.md

 Just browse to the meeting recording page and launch the extension.

 In order to convert the video stream into an mp4 file, select "Full ffmpeg command" and copy-paste the output into your terminal.
 Of course you'll need to have [ffmpeg](https://ffmpeg.org) installed.

+> :warning: **Friendly reminder**: always mind what you paste into your terminal.
+While some basic escaping was put in place, you should double check that everything looks fine before running.